 As mentioned, type II diabetes is a contributing risk factor to heart disease.
 That said, it’s best to ensure that you don’t get the disease.
 However, if you do, controlling it needs to be of utmost priority.

 Blood sugar helps to provide energy and it’s kept stabilized by the hormone insulin.
-However, a drop in insulin can lead to insulin resistance and then this increases your risk of developing diabetes.
+However, a drop in insulin can lead to insulin resistance, and this increases your risk of developing diabetes.

 In already diabetic patients, the way to control blood sugar is often done through the use of medication.
 The revised guidelines suggest the use of medications such as SGLT-2 inhibitors, which prevent the body’s cells from reabsorbing glucose.
 They also suggest GLP-1R agonists, which burn off more glucose in muscle cells.
 It also encourages the pancreas to produce more insulin to break down blood sugar.